nulogy/vorpal/README.md

   end
 end
 ```
-Why don't we use DDD language?
+NOTE: Why don't we use DDD language?
 I see no mention of aggregates and entities!

 And use it: